tyj144/CBCGN-announcements/README.md

 # cbcgn-announcements
 A quick way to show posts from a Google Group on a webpage using feedparser and Django.

+*This requires Django and is therefore not available on my GitHub page.*

 ![Demo](https://github.com/tyj144/cbcgn-announcements/blob/master/demo.png)

 ## Files